Viviz

 Viviz (Korean: 비비지; RR: Bibiji; stylized in all caps) is a South Korean girl group formed by BPM Entertainment.
-The group consists of former GFriend members: Eunha, SinB, and Umji.
-The group debuted on February 9, 2022, with their first extended play Beam of Prism.
+The group consists of GFriend members Eunha, SinB, and Umji.
+The group debuted on February 9, 2022, with their first extended play, Beam of Prism.

 Name

 The group's name, Viviz, is an abbreviation of the phrase "Vivid dayZ", which brings together the concepts of "clear, intense, and days", defined by the agency as "the meaning of becoming artists who always proudly express their own colors to the world."
 In addition, its Korean pronunciation is "bi-bi-ji", refers to the names of the three members: Eunha (Jung Eun-bi), SinB (Hwang Eun-bi) and Umji.

 Career

-2021–present: Introduction and debut with Beam of Prism, Queendom 2 participation and Summer Vibe
+2021–2022: Introduction and debut with Beam of Prism, Queendom 2 and Summer Vibe

-On October 6, 2021, it was announced that Eunha, SinB, and Umji, who were former members of GFriend, had signed with BPM Entertainment and would be debuting as a three-member group.
+On October 6, 2021, it was announced that Eunha, SinB, and Umji, who were former members of GFriend, had signed with BPM Entertainment and would be redebuting as a three-member group.
 On October 8, the group name was announced as Viviz.

-On January 24, 2022, BPM Entertainment announced the group would be making their debut on February 9, 2022, with the release of their first extended play Beam of Prism.
+On January 24, 2022, BPM Entertainment announced the group would be making their debut on February 9, 2022, with the release of their first extended play, Beam of Prism.
 Following the extended play's release, they made their broadcast debut on Mnet's M Countdown on February 10.
-On February 16, exactly a week since their debut, the group won their first music show award on MBC M's Show Champion.
+On February 16, exactly a week after their debut, the group won their first music show award on MBC M's Show Champion.

 On February 21, Mnet announced that Viviz would be participating in the second season of the Mnet reality competition show Queendom, finishing in third place in the finals.

-On April 26, Viviz appeared on Grammy's Global Spin — a video series by The Recording Academy highlighting unique artists from around the globe.
-They performed their debut lead single "Bop Bop!" at the Dongdaemun Design Plaza in Seoul.
+On April 26, Viviz appeared on Grammy's Global Spin — a video series by The Recording Academy highlighting unique artists from around the globe performing their debut single, "Bop Bop!", at the Dongdaemun Design Plaza in Seoul.
 The trio were the first ever K-pop girl group to feature on the series.

-On June 23, BPM Entertainment announced Viviz would be releasing their second extended play titled Summer Vibe on July 6.

-On October 21, Universe announced Viviz will be releasing single "Rum Pum Pum" on October 27 for its "Universe Music" series.
+On June 23, BPM Entertainment announced that Viviz would be releasing their second extended play, titled Summer Vibe, on July 6.
+On October 21, Universe announced that Viviz would be releasing the single "Rum Pum Pum" on October 27 for its "Universe Music" series.

-On January 5, 2023, BPM Entertainment announced that Viviz would release their third extended play titled Various on January 31.